duaraghav8/SwarmOpt/README.md

 	Mr. Gunjan Chhabra

 SwarmOpt is a C++11 Based Particle Swarm Optimization Library for optimizing continuous single-objective functions.
-The library currently features 3 in-built objective functions (Sphere, Rosenbrock, Griewank).
+The library currently features 5 in-built objective functions.
 Though PSO can also be used for Discrete Optimization Problems, the current version of the library doesn't support it.

 **Features:**